-- Check your trekking company is authorized with licenses and registration with the Nepal Government, as well as the Nepal tourism board or not.
+- Check whether your trekking company is authorized with licenses and registration with the Nepal Government, as well as the Nepal tourism board, or not.

 - Look for the years of experience that the company possesses, companies that worked for a longer period can offer you the best services.

-- Make sure that your questions about the trek or company are receiving a satisfying answer.
+- Make sure that your questions about the trek or company are receiving a satisfying answers.

-- Figure out what kind of facilities and services you want and then search the company, which provides you the facilities you want that come under your estimated budget.
+- Figure out what kind of facilities and services you want and then search for the company, which provides you with the facilities you want that come under your estimated budget.